RULEBOOK

 1.6 - Bonus Points

-- If the driver elects to take an End Of Line (EOL) at the start of the race, or receives an EOL penalty to start the race, their original starting position will be used to determine their positions gained.
+• If a driver elects to start End Of Line (EOL), or receives an EOL penalty, their original starting position will be used to determine their positions gained.

-- Drivers that are included in any invert or handicap will not be eligible to receive this bonus.
+• Drivers that are included in any invert or handicap will not be eligible for this bonus.

 1.7 - Penalty Points

-- For example, if a driver reaches 90 incidents during the season, they will receive a total of 15 penalty points, which includes three 5 point penalties for exceeding 70, 80 and 90 total incidents during the season.
+• For example, if a driver reaches 100 incidents during the 25/26 Winter Season, they will receive a total of 15 penalty points.
+This includes three 5-point penalties for exceeding 80, 90 and 100 total incidents during the season.

-- Drivers that receive 20+ incidents may request an appeal of their incident points (via an email with a list of the laps in question), and admins will review the incidents and may reduce incidents or penalty points, at their discretion.
+• Drivers that receive 20+ incidents in a race may request an appeal of their incident points (via an email with a list of the laps in question), and admins may reduce incidents or penalty points, at their discretion.
 Incidents received from common contact or being involved in wrecks will not be removed.
 Incidents received from intentional contact or unpreventable contact may be removed.

 1.8 - Provisional Points